 1. Downtown

 Downtown San José is the hub of Costa Rican culture and commerce.
-Hectic it may be, but it’s still easy to museum-hop on foot.
+Hectic?
+Sure.
+But it’s still an easy delight to discover the best museums in the country – all located here – on foot.

-Save money with a single ticket covering three museums: the contemporary Museo del Jade, home to the world’s biggest collection of American jade; the subterranean Museo de Oro Precolombino showcasing Costa Rica’s Indigenous peoples, and the fortress-like Museo Nacional de Costa Rica that dives into the country’s history.
+Save money with a single ticket covering three must-visit institutions: the contemporary Museo del Jade, home to the world’s biggest collection of American jade; the subterranean Museo de Oro Precolombino, a showcase of Costa Rica’s Indigenous peoples, and the fortress-like Museo Nacional de Costa Rica, which dives into the country’s history.

-On the Plaza de la Cultura – perfect for people-watching – the neoclassical Teatro Nacional was inspired by the Palais Garnier opera house in Paris.
+On the Plaza de la Cultura – perfect for people-watching – the neoclassical Teatro Nacional was inspired by Paris’ Palais Garnier.
 Take a tour of its grand auditorium or catch a performance, followed by a coffee-and-cake break at its beautiful Alma de Café.

-Head west on the pedestrianized Avenida Central to the maze-like Mercado Central, where the stalls are piled high with tropical fruits, aromatic spices and made-in-China souvenirs.
-It’s been feeding San José since 1880 and still serves traditional treats, such as chorreadas (corn pancakes).
+Head west on the pedestrianized Avenida Central to the maze-like Mercado Central, where the stalls are piled high with tropical fruits, aromatic spices and souvenirs (almost all made in China).
+The vendors here have been been feeding San José locals since 1880 – and they serve up such traditional treats as chorreadas (corn pancakes).

-Where to stay: You can’t get more central than the handsome 1930s Gran Hotel Costa Rica overlooking the Plaza de la Cultura.
+Where to stay: You can’t get more central than the handsome 1930s Gran Hotel Costa Rica, which overlooks the Plaza de la Cultura.

 Where to eat: Head to Soda Tala in the market for delicious local dishes.
-Or for pan-Asian food, you can’t beat Tin Jo.
+For pan-Asian food, you can’t beat Tin Jo

 2. Barrio Escalante

-There are specialty coffee shops, like Cafeoteca and Franco, creative restaurants in handsome period houses such as Doma Escalante, communal dining at indoor-outdoor food courts, including Calle 33 Mercadito and Jardín de Lolita.
+In the district, you can enjoy specialty coffee shops like Cafeoteca and Franco; creative restaurants in handsome period houses such as Doma Escalante; and communal dining at indoor-outdoor food courts, including Calle 33 Mercadito and Jardín de Lolita.
 In the mood for Mediterranean, Middle Eastern or Mexican?
 You’ll find it here.

 Sample Costa Rica’s cerveza artesanal (craft beer) scene at the barrio’s gastropubs.
 Try Wilk, the Costa Rica Beer Factory and Lupulus for some of the best local brews.